 Features of a Microcontroller

 - The new technology has helped to make microcontrollers that consume very less power.
-Commonly, they support voltage of 1.8-5.5 V
+Commonly, they support a voltage of 1.8-5.5 V

-- The microcontrollers are very user friendly and also quite reliable because they use advanced memory.
+- The microcontrollers are very user-friendly and also quite reliable because they use advanced memory.
 ROM memories which are high-end benefits of technological improvements like EEPROM are better and much more capable in storage functions.
 It also allows for more erase/write cycles.

 Advantages and Disadvantages of a Microcontroller